logo

 • Managing and overseeing the functions of government departments and agencies.

-• Decision-making related to public administration, finance, law and order, and development, among others.
+• Decision-making related to public administration, finance, law and order, and development.

-• Improving public service delivery in healthcare, education etc., and ensuring smooth governance.
+• Improving public service delivery in the healthcare and education sector and ensuring smooth governance.

-• Ensuring prudent finance management and proper utilization of public funds and resources.
+• Ensuring finance management and efficient utilization of public funds and resources.

-• Coordinating relief and rehabilitation efforts for effective crisis management during emergencies or natural disasters.
+• To assure relief and rehabilitation efforts for effective crisis management during emergencies or natural disasters.

-• Providing expert advice to the government on various policy matters.
+• To provide expert advice to the government on various policy matters.

 • Liaisoning and coordination between the government and the public, and between different government departments.

-• Training Institute: Lal Bahadur Shastri National Academy of Administration (LBSNAA), Mussoorie (Uttarakhand)
+• Training Institute: The training for IAS is held every year at Lal Bahadur Shastri National Academy of Administration (LBSNAA) in Mussoorie (Uttarakhand).

 • Duration: The total duration of the IAS training is 2 years, including the Foundation Course and the specialized training.

-As per the 7th Pay Commission, the entry-level salary of IAS officers is 56,100 INR.
-With promotions, it reaches up to 2,50,000 INR (Cabinet Secretary level).
+As per the 7th Pay Commission, the entry-level salary of IAS officers is 56,100 INR per month excluding allowances.
+With promotions, it reaches up to 2,50,000 INR per month (Cabinet Secretary level).

 • Government bungalow

-• Household staff, such as gardener, cook, etc.
+• Household staff such as gardeners and cooks.

-• Free or highly subsidized electricity, water, gas, and phone connection.
+• Free or subsidized electricity, water, gas, and phone connection.

 • An official vehicle with a driver